Teenage Mutant Ninja Turtles (IDW Publishing): Issues #101–150: Rebirth

 The outcome of the Armageddon Game is the downfall of both Krang and Ch'rell, the destruction of Mutant Town's borders, and the banishment of all the Pantheons from the world.
 During it, Donatello travels to the future and discovers Armaggon, a monster that can devour and erase timelines.
 He becomes obsessed with stopping the monster and inadvertently creates it while traveling through space and time.
 With Venus' help and sacrifice, Donatello is able to stop Armaggon and ensure that his family won't be erased from history.

 Volume II

-After a falling out and parting ways, Raphael travels the country and eventually ends up in San Quentin Prison, Michelangelo becomes an actor in Japan, Leonardo seeks enlightenment through yogic living, and Donatello gets captured and put in a safari with other mutants while reeling from the trauma he endured after fighting Armaggon.
-Framed for murdering the warden of the prison Raphael was incarcerated in, the Turtles are forced to come together as a family once again, and are eventually exonerated by April, their allies, and supporters while also dealing with problems including:
+After a falling out and parting ways, Raphael becomes a drifter and eventually ends up in San Quentin Prison, Michelangelo becomes an actor in Japan, Leonardo seeks enlightenment through yogic living, and Donatello gets captured and put in a safari with other mutants while reeling from the trauma he endured after fighting Armaggon.
+Framed for murdering the warden of the prison Raphael was incarcerated in, the Turtles are forced to come together as a family once again and are eventually exonerated by April, their allies, and supporters while also dealing with problems including: